 The illustrated guide to a Ph.D.
 Imagine a circle that contains all of human knowledge: By the time you finish elementary school, you know a little: By the time you finish high school, you know a bit more: With a bachelor's degree, you gain a specialty: A master's degree deepens that specialty: Reading research papers takes you to the edge of human knowledge: Once you're at the boundary, you focus: You push at the boundary for a few years: Until one day, the boundary gives way: And, that dent you've made is called a Ph.D Of course, the world looks different to you now: So, don't forget the bigger picture: Keep pushing.
-Related posts If you like these posts, then I recommend the book A PhD Is Not Enough Get it in print; fund students; save lives By request, a print version of The Illustrated Guide to a Ph.D. is on sale.
+There's a bit more below, but I also wrote a follow-up 5 years after the illustrated guide which may be of interest -- HOWTO: Get tenure.

 Educational Programs.
 Free Online Course Materials | MIT OpenCourseWare.
 Educational Television.
 Lingua Franca.
 Language Etymology.
 LEARNING.
 Memory.
 Libraries.
 Museums.
 Plume.
 Practicum.
 Presentation.
 Research Nodes.
 Educational Facilities.
+College.
+Education Resources.